 Not all hostels are on Booking.com, but many of them are on Hostelworld, so this is my go-to website to check on hostel prices and availability

-Viator is the largest tour website that I know of.
+Viator is the largest of the tour resources that I know of.
 There are tickets and tours on here for almost anything you can think of.
 I often check here and compare with attraction entry tickets and discovered Viator can sometimes be cheaper than at the venue itself.
 Viator is also good for airport transfers, wifi hotspots and city tourist passes.

 Another great booking site for tours and attractions.
 I often check this one along side Viator and sometimes find cheaper prices for the same thing on Get Your Guide.
 Always worth a look.